 Finally a servo is required to push the lid of the book up and down.
-We used an inexpensive micro servo that’s available for a few dollars from the typical outlets:
+We used an inexpensive micro servo that’s available from Tronixlabs:

 The chopsticks are cut down and used as an extension to the servo horn to give it more length: